fdev31/archx/README.md

 Takes over an entire disk with a modified Linux system.

+Mainly useful to duplicate ArchX on a removable device.

 *Advantages:* The system can be restored almost instantly without sacrificing your disk space

 ### Embed into existing partition

 Copies files to your disk and allow you to run Linux without an emulator

+Mainly useful to people not able to apply changes to the disk configuration, with no root/admin access on a machine

 *Advantages:* Have the advantages of *Full disk* installation + don't erase any data from your (possibly Windows) disk